This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-This stunning archipelago in Ecuador is a haven for eco-tourism and pristine wildlife, such as the Giant Tortoise, Penguins and Land Iguanas.
+This stunning archipelago in Ecuador is a haven as an ecotourism destination for its pristine wildlife, such as the Giant Tortoise, Penguins and Land Iguanas.

 Mainly starting from the hub of San Cristobal island, there are various sailing options you can take from a few days seeing nearby islands, to a week or two-week trips visiting countless different islands, obviously, the longer you stay the more likely you are to see a diverse range of wildlife.

 Discover Dominica, the nature island of the Caribbean